Doctors Note Logo

 Intertrigo?
 Why Your Skin Fold is Inflamed & Medical Next Steps

-Intertrigo is a common inflammatory rash in warm, moist skin folds caused by friction and trapped moisture, often showing red, raw, itchy skin and sometimes odor when yeast or bacteria are involved.
+Intertrigo is a common inflammatory skin rash that develops in warm, moist skin folds—such as the groin, under the breasts, or in the armpits—due to friction and trapped moisture.
+It typically appears as red, raw, itchy skin and may produce an odor when yeast or bacterial infections are involved.

 answer background